longpractice/graph_theory_practice/Chapter 9 Directed Graphs.md

 Suppose a circuit exists, from a1, going through, a2, a3, till ai and finally going back to a1.

 Since the transitive rule, there must be an edge from a1 to ai directly.
-Since there is also one edge pointing from ai to a1.
-This contradicts the assumption that the graph is asymmetric.
+Since there is also one edge pointing from ai to a1, these two edges contradict the assumption that the graph is asymmetric.
 End.

 ---